 Calcium is a very essential element for the human for transmissions of nerve cells and contractions of muscle fiber.

 Calcitriol, which is the active form of vitamin D, works in conjunction with parathyroid hormone (PTH) and calcitonin to control the calcium and phosphorus concentrations of the serum by-

 - Increasing the absorption of calcium from the small intestine by diet.

 - Decreasing excretion of urinary calcium (increasing reabsorption of the kidney).

 - Stimulates calcium resorption from the bone

-Instrumental in bone growth, hardness, and repair.
+It is the instrument in bone growth, hardness, and repair.
 However, too much vit.
-D can boost bone calcium losses It is vital for ordinary pancreatic insulin secretion and therefore blood sugar levels to be controlled.
+D can boost bone calcium losses.
+It is vital for ordinary pancreatic insulin secretion and therefore blood sugar levels to be controlled.

-- Too much (5 times the RDA, chronically): It is the most toxic of the vitamins.
+- It is the most toxic of the vitamins.